When Life Shouldn’t Be A Pain In The Neck

 Cervical radiculopathy occurs when the cervical nerve root gets compressed by disc material, bony overgrowth, or soft tissue enlargement.
 Any of these degenerative conditions can compress the nerve roots at the spinal canal that then may cause pain, weakness or numbness in the distribution of the nerve.
 The condition is a fairly simple one to diagnose.
 Depending on which nerve is compressed, the severity or location of the pain can vary, and your doctor can help determine the level of compression and treat accordingly.
 The diagnosis is based on a patient history, physical exam, and MRI.

 Once the cervical radiculopathy is diagnosed, a non-surgical course of treatment is typically pursued first.
-This includes rest, anti inflammatory medications, therapy, and pain management.
+This includes rest, anti inflammatory medications, therapy, and managing the pain.
 Most patients react well to that simple course of treatment, and can get back to their normal routines in 4-6 weeks.
 For other patients who continue to have pain or weakness that affects their daily life, there are other surgical treatments available with predictable results.

 How Can NewSouth NeuroSpine Help?